Arcadia-Science/ProteinCartography/README.md

     - The workflow starts with input FASTA files, one entry per file, with a unique ID.
     - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB.

-==TODO==
-- [ ] Check the quality of the input structure and warn user if it's of low quality.
-- [ ] Provide the ability to download files from the PDB.
-- [ ] Handle multi-chain PDB files appropriately.

 ### Protein Search
 1. Search the Alphafold databases using queries to the FoldSeek webserver API for each provided `.pdb` file.
     - Currently, we're limited to a maximum of 1000 hits per protein.